Med Park

-Medford R. "Med" Park (April 11, 1933 – July 23, 1998) was an American professional basketball player.
+Medford R. Park (April 11, 1933 – July 23, 1998) was an American professional basketball player.

 Park grew up in Lexington, Missouri.
 Park attended Wentworth Military Academy in Lexington from 1947 to 1951 and was a star athlete.
 He then went on to become an All-American basketball player for the University of Missouri.
 A 6'2" guard/forward, Park played five seasons (1955–1960) in the National Basketball Association as a member of the St. Louis Hawks and Cincinnati Royals.
 He averaged 6.1 points per game and won a league championship with St. Louis in 1958.
 He also played one season with the Washington Generals.